Nalfon Side Effects

 Generic Name: fenoprofen

-Note: This document contains side effect information about fenoprofen.
-Some of the dosage forms listed on this page may not apply to the brand name Nalfon.
+Note: This page contains side effects data for the generic drug fenoprofen.
+It is possible that some of the dosage forms included below may not apply to the brand name Nalfon.

 For the Consumer

 As well as its needed effects, fenoprofen (the active ingredient contained in Nalfon) may cause unwanted side effects that require medical attention.